 For you, the buyer, to take advantage of Oregon's Lemon Law, you must meet the following requirements:

 - You must have purchased the automobile for personal, family, or household purposes during the warranty period.

-- You must notify the manufacturer of the problem in writing within two years or 24,000 miles of purchase (whichever comes first) so it has an opportunity to cure the defect.
+- You must notify the manufacturer of the problem in writing within 2 years or 24,000 miles of purchase (whichever comes first) so it has an opportunity to cure the defect.

-- The automobile must qualify as a "lemon," with manufacturer or agents and dealers unable to repair the same defect after three or more attempts, the automobile is out of service for 30 or more business days, or there is a nonconformity that is likely to cause death or serious injury and was not repaired after two attempts.
+- The automobile must qualify as a "lemon," with manufacturer or agents and dealers unable to repair the same defect after 3 attempts or more, the automobile is out of service for at least 30 business days, or there is a nonconformity that is likely to cause death or serious injury and was not repaired after 1 attempt.

 - If the manufacturer participates in third-party arbitration and notifies you, the buyer, you're obliged to try to solve the problem through the arbitration process to be eligible for a refund or a replacement vehicle under Oregon's Lemon Law.

 If these requirements are met, you are entitled to receive a new vehicle or a full refund of the purchase price, including taxes and fees for license and registration.
 A reasonable allowance for use of the vehicle may be factored in, and it is the car manufacturer's choice whether you receive a replacement vehicle or refund.